-In recent years, much progress has been made in breaking the walls of silence that surround mental health and illness in part of the orthodox Jewish world.
-Organizations such as Refuat Hanefesh or Amudim have inspired a form of peaceful mini-revolution and thousands of frum individuals who might previously have struggled alone with anxiety, depression or other mental health issues are getting appropriate help.
+In recent years, much progress has been made in breaking the walls of silence that surround mental health and illness in part of the Orthodox Jewish world.
+Organizations such as Refuat Hanefesh or Amudim have inspired a form of peaceful mini-revolution and thousands of frum individuals who might previously have struggled alone with anxiety, depression, marital problems, or other mental health issues are getting appropriate help.

 A qualified, licensed therapist is not negotiable